BasketBandit/RhythmMachine/README.md

 ## Entities, inheritance and randomness.

 As I'm kind of developing this into a mini video game type thing, I thought that the playable character deserved some data of their own.
 Introducing entities -> players, npcs and items.
 Now everything that is on the map that isn't terrain will have some amount of information describing it, rather than just appearing as the letter 'H' for example.
 Nothing really new in terms of things I haven't seen before.
 Looked more into randoms for dynamic looking water.
 (It went really well!)

+##  IO, cleaning, maps and serializing.

+At this stage, I've gone full into game development mode.
+I've completely re(designed) a set of classes to make everything run smoothly, following on from the last commit.
+Now I've implemented a map system which can load external maps using serialization and such, doing this had made the rendering a bit buggy but I figured out a fix while writing this entry which essentially involved duplicating the world map and using that as a tick/render base that everything else then renders over.